Dark diversity: Usage

-This express the local diversity at the relative scale, filtering out the effect of regional species pool.
+This expresses the local diversity at the relative scale, filtering out the effect of the regional species pool.
 For example, if completeness of plant diversity was studied at the European scale, it did not exhibit the latitudinal pattern seen with observed richness and species pool values.
 Instead, high completeness was characteristic to regions with lower human impact, indicating that anthropogenic factors are among the most important local scale biodiversity determinants in Europe.

 Dark diversity studies can be combined with functional ecology to understand why species pool is poorly realized in a locality.
 For example, if functional traits were compared between grassland species in observed diversity and dark diversity, it becomes evident, that dark diversity species have in general poorer dispersal abilities.

 Dark diversity can be useful in prioritizing nature conservation, to identify in different regions most complete sites.
 Dark diversity of alien species, weeds and pathogens can be useful to prepare for future invasions in time.

-Recently, dark diversity concept was used in to explain mechanisms behind plant diversity-productivity relationship.
+Recently, the dark diversity concept was used to explain mechanisms behind the plant diversity-productivity relationship.